philipsales/techinical_notes/notes/coursera-deep-learning/week 2 - Basic Neural Network/deep_learning.md

             \end{align*}

 1. Gradient Descent for Logistic Regression
-- use to train or learn the parameters
+- optimization algorithms like Gradient Descent are used to train your model and to minimize the cost.
     - #### Derivative
         - is just the slope of the function at a point
         - the slope of a curve line varies relative to the point or location